Foreign Travel with Your Credit & Debit Card

 Do I need to let you know if I will be traveling outside of the U.S.?

 Yes.
-If we detect suspicious activity on your card, we may restrict usage on your card in order to protect you from fraudulent activity.
-Examples of suspicious activity include:
+If we detect suspicious activity on your card, like purchases made outside your normal area or from suspicious merchants, we may restrict usage on your card in order to protect you from fraudulent activity.

 If we suspect fraudulent card use, we may contact you to validate the legitimacy of your transaction.